active galactic nucleus

 (central region of a galaxy with extremely high luminosity)

 bands.
-A galaxy hosting one is called an Active Galaxy.
+A galaxy hosting an AGN is called an active galaxy.

-nucleus is a Relativistic Jet.
+an AGN is a relativistic jet.
 The radiation as well

 possible effects are theorized:

-The outflow creates a region of Plasma whose heat causes it to
+The outflow creates a region of plasma whose temperature causes

 The extremely high luminosity of some AGNs (in theory, higher